LISE-B26/pylabcontrol/README.md

-pyLabControl is a software environment for controlling scientific equipment for laboratory experiments.
+PyLabControl is a software environment for controlling scientific equipment for laboratory experiments.
 It
 +	interacts with any equipment that supports a python interface,
 +	executes user-created scripts for complex experimental control sequences,
 +	visualizes experimental data utilizing the standard python matplotlib library
 +	streamlines data acquisition, storage, and retrieval

-pyLabControl is built on python 2.7.11, with extensive use of pyQT for the general user interface.
+PyLabControl is built on python 2.7.11, with extensive use of pyQT for the general user interface.
 It was built by Arthur Safira, Jan Gieseler, and Aaron Kabcenell in the Lukin Group at Harvard University.
 It is distributed under the BLAH license.

 ## Getting Started